Learn about testicular cancer

 Your needs as a caregiver and those of your testicular cancer survivor can be vastly different and our website can't possibly meet them all.
 That is why we are here on a 1-on-1 basis to support you and help connect you to available resources.
 However, you'll never know how much we can help until you reach out to us and let us know a bit more about what is going on.

 Being a caregiver can be a long process.
 Many times, when the treatments are over, is when your survivor can suddenly face difficulties and even suffer from the long-term effects of treatments, which puts added stress on you both.
-Whether you want to connect with us via email, phone calls or text we are here day and night, weekends and holidays to support you for the long-haul.
+Whether you want to connect with us via email, phone calls, or text, we are here day and night, weekends and holidays, to support you for the long-haul.

-Being a caregiver is no easy task and it comes with its own unique emotional challenges but you are not alone and you can learn from others that have been in your situation.
+Being a caregiver is no easy task and it comes with its own unique emotional challenges, but you are not alone, and you can learn from others that have been in your situation.

 Online communities